NerjalNosk/RecipeDisabler/README.md

 (Never tested earlier versions, and probably never will)

+This mod is mainly intended to be used in modpacks or alongside unaltered datapacks.
+<br>It is only required to be loaded on
+the server side.

 Recipes are to be entered in the config file by ID, with or without the initial
 `recipes/` at the beginning of the path.